slemanz/MUNDO_EMBARCADO/pages/applied_hardware.md

 #### Summary and Best Practices

 Effective management of EMI and ESD involves recognizing noise sources, proper grounding, and shielding techniques.
 Slower clocks and smoother signal transitions reduce noise, and floor-planning helps isolate sensitive components.
 Adhering to these principles ensures the development of robust and reliable embedded systems.

+## 7. ADCs and DACs

+In electronic systems, data converters bridge the gap between digital controls and nondigital peripheral devices.
+The conversion of analog signals to digital data is crucial for modern electronics, especially in the realm of embedded systems.
+These systems require digital-to-analog converters (DACs) and analog-to-digital converters (ADCs) to interface with the external world, enabling digital signal processing and control.

+#### Types of DACs

+DACs are essential in converting digital signals into analog ones.
+There are two main types:
+- **Nyquist Rate DACs:** These update their output once per clock cycle.
+- **Pulse Density DACs:** These need multiple clock cycles to achieve a stable output, utilizing methods like pulse width modulation (PWM) and delta-sigma ($\Delta \Sigma$).

+#### DAC Outputs

+DACs can have different types of outputs:
+1. **Voltage Output, Ground Referenced:** This is the simplest and most common form, producing an output voltage between the output pin and ground.
+However, it can be noisy.
+2. **Voltage Output, Differential Signals:** Here, two voltage outputs define the signal as the difference between them.
+This setup offers better noise immunity and a higher signal-to-noise ratio.
+3. **Current Output, Differential Signals:** These DACs provide fast conversion speeds and are typically used with differential transmission lines.

+#### DAC Characteristics

+Ideal DACs should produce a smooth, staircase-like output when loaded with digital codes.
+The resolution of a DAC, ranging from 6 to 32 bits, influences its performance and conversion speed.
+Nonideal characteristics like DC offset, gain errors, integral nonlinearity (INL), and differential nonlinearity (DNL) can affect the output.

+#### ADC Characteristics

+ADCs convert analog signals into digital data.
+They share similar performance criteria with DACs, such as offset errors, gain errors, INL, and DNL.
+Calibration at minimum and maximum signal inputs can compensate for these errors.

+#### ADC Inputs and Sampling Rates

+Most ADCs have differential inputs, and when dealing with ground-referenced inputs, one input is attached to ground.
+ADCs come with varying resolutions (4 to 32 bits) and sampling rates (up to 16 G samples/sec).
+Quantization error is inherent in all ADCs and depends on the resolution.
+The sampling rate should be at least twice the highest frequency of the input signal (Nyquist rate) to avoid aliasing.

+#### Noise and Errors

+ADCs are prone to quantization, aperture, and noise errors, particularly with high-speed signals.
+The relationship between the sampling rate and the signal’s frequency content is critical to avoid issues like aliasing.

+#### Types of Filters

+To mitigate aliasing, analog filters like Passive RC, Op-amp (gyrator), and Passive LC networks are used.
+These filters help in reducing high-frequency content before the signal reaches the ADC.
+Integrated antialiasing filters also exist for more complex systems.

+#### Filter Design

+For most applications, a simple RC low-pass filter (LPF) is sufficient.
+More complex filters such as three-pole and seven-pole filters can be implemented as needed, using tools like EDA for design.

+#### Concept and Implementation

+PWM DACs are popular in embedded systems due to their cost-effectiveness and simplicity.
+A control pattern with a digitally defined duty cycle is fed into an LPF, creating an analog voltage.

+#### Performance Issues

+The primary issue with PWM DACs is output ripple.
+Higher resolution and faster clocks can help minimize ripple.
+Techniques like using shorter patterns and higher clock frequencies can also improve performance.

+#### Advanced Techniques

+Combining PWM signals with weighted currents or logic inverters can further reduce ripple.
+Higher-order filters or integrated DACs might be necessary for high-resolution needs.

+#### DDS Method

+DACs can create arbitrary waveforms through Direct Digital Synthesis (DDS).
+This involves using a clock to increment a counter, which addresses a digital lookup table with amplitude data for a sampled waveform.
+The DAC then outputs the desired waveform.

+#### Summary and Conclusions

+Data converters are vital for embedded systems, connecting digital controls with the nondigital world.
+ADCs and DACs must operate faster than twice the highest frequency of the input signal to avoid aliasing.
+Simple filters can prevent aliasing, and PWM DACs can be implemented easily with careful design to minimize ripple.
+Advanced techniques and tools can optimize performance, ensuring high-quality signal conversion.

+## 8.